How to Read Ketone Test Strips

 Learn About the Keto Diet if You Would Like Measurable Results

-Most healthy people will not have significant levels of ketones in their bodies if they’re not following the diet.
-Read our ketogenic diet guide to find out more about keto so you’ll achieve ketosis, faster.
+Most healthy individuals will not have significant levels of ketones in their bodies unless they are following the diet.
+Read our ketogenic diet guide to find out more about keto so you’ll achieve ketosis faster.

 1. Pee into a cup

-Most instructions tell you to let the merchandise sit during a cup of urine for a minimum of 40 seconds or more.
-But we’ve found most strips work even when just strategically placed in a stream of urine.
+Most instructions tell you to let the merchandise sit in a cup of water for at least 40 seconds or more.
+However, we’ve found that most strips work even when strategically placed in a stream of urine.

 If you’d rather pee into a cup, disposable Dixie cups are a great option.

-2. Wait up to a minute for the reagent and color to fully develop
+2. Wait up to a minute for the reagent and colour to fully develop

-3. Compare your results to the keto strip color chart
+3. Compare your results to the keto strip colour chart

-Hold your now incubated ketone strip on the brink of the color chart on the bottle to live your current ketone levels.
-Match it to the closest color to urge your best result.
+Hold your now incubated ketone strip on the brink of the colour chart on the bottle to determine your current ketone levels.
+Match it to the closest colour to achieve your best result.

 4. Dispose of your strips after using